orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### lastSettlementTime
-Last time Orb holder's funds were settled.
+Last time Orb keeper's funds were settled.
 Used to calculate amount owed since last settlement.
 Has no meaning if the Orb is held by the contract.